 Hello.
 I’m Robert.

 My last day of work was exactly 28 years after I started at that organization.
-The day after, I saddled my motorcycle and started on a journey from eastern Canada, to California, then through Mexico, and Central America.
+The very next day, I saddled my motorcycle and started on a journey from eastern Canada, to California, then through Mexico, and Central America.
 I then shipped the bike from Panama City to Cali, Colombia by air cargo, to hop over the wild Darién Gap.
 I then rode through much of South America, all the way to Ushuaia, Argentina, the most southern city in the world.
 Then I rode back.

 A few years after my trip to South America, I rode the length of Vietnam on small 110cc Honda Super Cub for 5 months, and had just as much fun.
 Maybe even more.
 The developing world runs on these wonderful little machines.
 Bigger is not always better.
 Often the simpler solution is the better option.
-I knew first hand that vehicle-supported adventure travel is less about the vehicle and more about the people, the cultures, and the beauty.
+I learned first hand that vehicle-supported adventure travel is less about the vehicle and more about the people, the cultures, and the beauty.

 Your mileage may vary, of course.
 Your experiences should be unique to you.
 Just as importantly, time is shorter than you think, and tomorrow is not guaranteed.